cambeaudoin/dungeon-magazine-index/README.md

 Enjoy!

 I am not the lawful owner of any of the adventures published.
 I'm pretty sure they're all owned by Wizards of the Coast.

+## TODO:

+- Filter doesn't work properly for featured adventures
+- Need a clear all button